 Airbus, through its Airbus Division, has a major presence in the U.S. and Canada with more than 2,500 single-aisle and wide-body jetliners ordered by North American customers – and over 1,800 currently in service.

-Our two engineering centres in – Wichita, Kansas, and Mobile, Alabama – carry out leading-edge development work across all Airbus programmes.
+Our two engineering centers in – Wichita, Kansas, and Mobile, Alabama – carry out leading-edge development work across all Airbus programs.
 Wichita specializes in airframe design and analysis, and Mobile in cabin and cargo systems across the Airbus product line.
-The training Centre in Miami, Florida is home to state-of-the-art flight simulators.
+The training center in Miami, Florida is home to state-of-the-art flight simulators.

 Moreover, Airbus Helicopters has a history of more than 30 years in Mexico.
 It is the basis of their sales and after-sales for 25 countries between Mexico, Central America, Colombia, Ecuador and Venezuela.

-Since September 2015, Airbus has opened an A320 Family jetliner Final Assembly Line in Mobile, Alabama – officially called the Airbus U.S. Manufacturing Facility.
-The new assembly line, which is the company’s first US-based production facility, facilitates assembly of A319, A320 and A321 aircraft.
+In September 2015, Airbus opened an A320 Family jetliner final assembly line in Mobile, Alabama – officially called the Airbus U.S. Manufacturing Facility.
+The new assembly line, which is the company’s first U.S.-based production facility, facilitates assembly of A319, A320 and A321 aircraft.
 Assembly began in 2015 – with first delivery of a Mobile-assembled aircraft in 2016.

 Mobile’s rich southern tradition, beauty and charm are matched with all the elements of a fast-growing, successful community.
 Setting up home in Mobile is a great investment, both financially and socially, given its low cost of living and high quality of life.